 - Mapping Segment Identify calls & traits

-1. Enabling Cloud Mode
+1. Enable Cloud Mode

-To identify a user in Marketo, go to Admin > Data Management > Create a new field.
+To do so, go to ‘Admin,’ then ’Data Management,’ and finally, “Create a New Field.”
 Enter these values for the three required fields:

 - Type: String